GATHERING, — USE AND DISCLOSURE OF NON-PERSONALLY-IDENTIFYING INFORMATION

 BY REGISTERING WITH OR USING THE WEBSITE, YOU CONSENT TO THE — USE AND DISCLOSURE OF YOUR PERSONALLY-IDENTIFYING INFORMATION AS DESCRIBED IN THIS “COLLECTION, — USE AND DISCLOSURE OF PERSONALLY-IDENTIFYING INFORMATION” SECTION.

 We may occasionally use your name and email address to send you notifications regarding new services offered by the Website that we think you may find valuable.
 We may also send you service-related announcements from time to time through the general operation of the service.
-Generally, you may opt out of such emails at the time of registration or through your account settings, though we reserve the right to send you notices about your account, such as service announcements and administrative messages, even if you opt out of all voluntary email notifications.
+Generally, you may opt-out of such emails at the time of registration or through your account settings, though we reserve the right to send you notices about your account, such as service announcements and administrative messages, even if you opt out of all voluntary email notifications.

-Company will disclose Personally-Identifying Information under the following circumstances:
+The company will disclose Personally-Identifying Information under the following circumstances:

 • Third-Party Service Providers.
 We may share your Personally-Identifying Information, which may include your name and contact information (including email address) with our authorized service providers that perform certain services on our behalf.
-These services may include fulfilling orders, providing customer service and marketing assistance, performing business and sales analysis, supporting the Website’s functionality and supporting contests, sweepstakes, surveys and other features offered through the Website.
-We may also share your name, contact information and credit card information with our authorized service providers who process credit card payments.
+These services may include fulfilling orders, providing customer service and marketing assistance, performing business and sales analysis, supporting the Website’s functionality, and supporting contests, sweepstakes, surveys, and other features offered through the Website.
+We may also share your name, contact information, and credit card information with our authorized service providers who process credit card payments.
 These service providers may have access to personal information needed to perform their functions but are not permitted to share or use such information for any other purpose.